Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Indivisible items and agents with 0/1-add valuations

-\begin{proof} According to \Cref{lemma:layer-items}, in every stable allocation, agents $r_d$ will receive and only receive $R_d$.
+\begin{proof} According to \Cref{prop:layer-items} (claim 3), in every stable allocation, agents $r_d$ will receive and only receive $R_d$.
 Note that $|R_d| = d |r_d|$.
 Therefore, in every stable allocation, each agent from $r_d$ receives exactly $d$ items (otherwise, there must be one agent receiving more than $d$ and one agent receiving less than $d$, which is worse than equally distribution for the criteria $\LexiMin$ and hence nonstable).
-In other words, the income of an agent from $r_d$ is always $d$.
-Therefore, $r_d\subseteq \layer_d$.
+Hence, $h_i$ always equals $d$ for $i\in r_d$.